 Sherrie Reed serves as Executive Director for California Education Lab.
 In this role, Sherrie is managing and directing the research efforts of numerous federal and foundation grants and supporting the faculty Principal Investigators.
 These projects represent unprecedented collaboration among the primary public education segments in the state of California, including formal partnership between the University of California, Davis and the California Department of Education, and collaboration with the California State University Chancellor’s Off

-Office hours: Fall Quarter 2017 — By Appointment Only
+Office hours: Winter and Spring Quarters 2020 — By Appointment Only

 Gloria M. Rodriguez’s current research explores notions of educational investment that reflect efforts to build upon community strengths in order to address community needs within and beyond educational settings.
 Dr. Rodriguez also engages in research that focuses on the political economic conditions and educational trajectories of Chicana/o-Latina/o communities, other communities of color, and low-income populations in the U.S.

 Economics of education; Education Policy and Governance; Quantitative methods; School finance